 By Hola Iowa

-The program is also referred to as Summer EBT.
-Some families will receive the benefit automatically, while others will need to apply when it becomes available in early June.
+SUN Bucks is also known as Summer EBT.
+Some families receive the benefit automatically, while others need to apply if their child is not automatically eligible.

 Applications for SUN Bucks 2026 must be received by Iowa HHS no later than August 14, 2026.